jeraldrich/blog/docs/about_me.rst

 Rhythmic clicks and clacks spark calculated keystrokes describing the thinker’s visual pictures and the logical steps that compose them, into a blueprint of monotype words and mathematical symbols.

 With bloodshot eyes and a deep exhale, the last thoughtful detail is saved.
-The final logical blueprint is pressed for mass distribution by the computer converting logical meaning constructed by the thinker, to simple 0's and 1's instructions for machines to follow.
+The final logical blueprint is pressed for mass distribution by the computer converting the thinker's longical meaning, to simple 0's and 1's instructions for machines to read and follow.

 This magical medium that all the world's 0's and 1's are stored on was invented by a brilliant deep thinker named Alan Turing, not to long ago.